File Operations Toolkit

 Automatic Overflow Handling

-When a file exceeds max_characters_absolute (120K default) and no explicit range is specified:
+When a file exceeds max_characters_absolute (120K default) and no explicit range is specified, the system raises an error telling the agent to request specific page/line ranges instead.

 Request Validation